philbertshea/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
-Database is full

-  * 1a1.
-TAssist shows error message about database capacity.
-  * 1a2.
-TAssist prompts user to either delete existing entries.

-  Use case ends.

 * 2a.
 TAssist detects only mandatory arguments provided for a student record within user input.

     Use case resumes at step 3.